-As opposed to Alternative 1, the Hawaii longline fishery participants also stand to realize minor to moderately positive benefits from the ability to enter into agreements with a U.S. participating territory.
-In general, benefits from arrangements for fishery participants include a reduction in the need to fish for seasonally variable bigeye tuna in the EPO (which saves money), the ability to supply locally caught fish, consistent fishing grounds, and a stable income.
+As opposed to Alternative 1, the Hawaii longline fishery participants may benefit from the ability to enter into agreements with a U.S. participating territory.
+In general, benefits from arrangements for fishery participants include a reduced incentive to fish for seasonally variable bigeye tuna in the EPO (which saves money), the ability to supply locally caught fish, consistent fishing grounds, and a stable income.
 The local community benefits from the continued availability of fresh, high quality tuna and lower consumer prices due to more product being available.

-Like Alternative 2, if the fishery meets the U.S. bigeye tuna limit, Hawaii longline vessels could enter into a specified fishing agreement where NMFS attributes their catch to the U.S. territory party to the agreement.
+Like Alternative 2, if the fishery meets the U.S. bigeye tuna limit, Hawaii longline vessels could enter into a specified fishing agreement under which NMFS attributes their catch to the U.S. participating territory party to the agreement.
 In addition, the EPO may be available for most U.S. longline vessels based in Hawaii all year, since the EPO bigeye tuna catch limit applies to U.S. vessels over 24 m long and many longline vessels based in Hawaii are shorter.
-Fishing in the EPO during November and December is a less desirable option, as bigeye catch rates are believed to increase in the Hawaiian Archipelago during these months, whereas fishing in the EPO usually means longer transit times, which results in higher trip costs (Ayers et al. 2018), fewer numbers of sets, and potentially poorer quality fish at auction.
+Increases from status quo in bigeye allocation limits could reduce disruption in the fishery as the fishery may not need their full authorized allocation limits in three specified fishing agreements in order to fish throughout the year in the WCPO.
+Fishing in the EPO during November and December is a less desirable option, as fishermen report that bigeye catches increase near the MHI during these months, whereas fishing in the EPO usually means longer transit times, which results in higher trip costs (Ayers et al. 2018), fewer numbers of sets, and potentially poorer quality fish at auction.
 Profits could be lower for fishermen who must fish in the EPO due to the aforementioned factors including the seasonal and inter-annual availability of bigeye tuna in the EPO.